-N4500 PRODUCTIVITY ANALYSIS.
-(4-0).
+MN4500 PRODUCTIVITY ANALYSIS (4-0)

-udy of the theoretical and institutional foundations of the analysis of productivity easurement and enhancement programs in DOD.
-Emphasis is placed on methods of plying microeconomic and organizational effectiveness principles and concepts to the itical analysis of proposed and existing DOD productivity programs, as well as to the velopment of alternatives which have higher probabilities of effecting the desired creases in program effectiveness and efficiency.
-PREREQUISITE: MN 3105 and N3140.
+Study of the theoretical and institutional foundations of the analysis of productivity measurement and enhancement programs in DOD.
+Emphasis is placed on methods of applying microeconomic and organizational effectiveness principles and concepts to the critical analysis of proposed and existing DOD productivity programs, as well as to the development of alternatives which have higher probabilities of effecting the desired increases in program effectiveness and efficiency.
+PREREQUISITES: MN 3105 and MN3140

-N4650 THE MILITARY HEALTH CARE DELIVERY SYSTEM AND ANALYSIS.
+MN4650 THE MILITARY HEALTH CARE DELIVERY SYSTEM AND ANALYSIS (4-0)

--0).
-This course is designed to acquaint the student with the structure and operation the Department of Defense's system for providing health care to those eligible under rrent regulations; to identify current problem areas; and, through application of stems analysis and management techniques, to address the possible solutions to these oblems in a course project.
-PREREQUISITE: Permission of the instructor.
+This course is designed to acquaint the student with the structure and operation of the Department of Defense's system for providing health-care to those eligible under current regulations; to identify current-problem areas; and, through application of systems analysis and management techniques, to address the possible solutions to these-problems in a course project.
+PREREQUISITE: Permission of the instructor

-N4761 APPLIED MANPOWER ANALYSIS.
-(4-0).
+MN4761 APPLIED MANPOWER ANALYSIS (4-0)

-pplication of theoretical models and quantitative techniques to Navy and DOD anpower, personnel, and training issues.
-Topics include manpower supply models, trition and reenlistment models, manpower requirements determination, force ructure analysis, manpower productivity, and compensation systems.
-Course uses ecialized readings in DOD and navy manpower.
+Application of theoretical models and quantitative techniques to Navy and DOD manpower, personnel, and training issues.
+Topics include manpower supply models, attrition and reenlistment models, manpower requirements determination, force structure analysis, manpower productivity, and compensation systems.
+Course uses specialized readings in DOD and navy manpower.
+PREREQUISITES: MN3760 and MN4140

-N4900 READINGS IN SYSTEMS MANAGEMENT.
-(V-0).
+MN4900 READINGS IN SYSTEMS MANAGEMENT (V-0)

-n individualized program of advanced readings and study in some area of SYSTEMS ANAGEMENT.
-PREREQUISITES: A background of advanced work in the area of udy and departmental approval.
+An individualized program of advanced readings and study in some area of SYSTEMS MANAGEMENT.
+PREREQUISITES: A background of advanced work in the area of study and departmental approval.
 Graded on a Pass/Fail basis only.

-MN4942 THE STRUCTURE, CONDUCT AND PERFORMANCE OF THE DEFENSE INDUSTRIES.
-(4-0).
+MN4942 THE STRUCTURE, CONDUCT AND PERFORMANCE OF THE DEFENSE INDUSTRIES (4-0)

 A study of selected defense industries' structures (e.g., seller concentration, product differentiation, barriers to entry, demand for products, and buyer concentration), conduct (e.g., pricing policy, product characteristics policy, and policies toward rivals and customers), and performance (e.g., efficiency, progress, and employment).
 The government as consumer and regulator.
 Typical industries include aerospace, computers, shipbuilding, and telecommunications.
-PREREQUISITE: MN 3140 or equivalent.
+PREREQUISITE: MN3140 or equivalent

-MN4945 SEMINAR IN ECONOMICS.
-(V-0).
+MN4945 SEMINAR IN ECONOMICS (V-0).

 Study of a variety of topics of current interest in economics, to be determined by the instructor.

-MN4970 SEMINAR IN SYSTEMS MANAGEMENT (V-0).
+MN4970 SEMINAR IN SYSTEMS MANAGEMENT (V-0)

 Study of a variety of topics of general interest in the systems management, to be determined by the instructor.
-PREREQUISITES: A background in systems management and permission of the instructor.
+PREREQUISITES: A background in systems management and permission of the instructor